localstack/docs/content/en/user-guide/aws/ec2/index.md

 ## VM Managers

-LocalStack Pro comes with emulation capability for certain EC2 resources.
+LocalStack Pro comes with emulation capability for certain EC2 resources making them behave like AWS.
-On top of the mock CRUD capabilities, this makes the resources behave like true AWS.
+This is top of the mock CRUD capabilities, making it possible to implement advanced local setups.

-The underlying engine that is used to achieve this can be controlled using the [`EC2_VM_MANAGER`]({{< ref "configuration#ec2" >}}) configuration option.
+The underlying method for emulation can be controlled using the [`EC2_VM_MANAGER`]({{< ref "configuration#ec2" >}}) configuration option.

 ### Docker